mienaikoe/ziyu/Chapters/Chapter4.md

   "I'm often told that I say too much of what I mean.
 Some may consider it charming, I suppose."
   "Well, I believe that too many of my generation are afraid to speak, so I'm glad you're still around."
   He chortled, "Charming an old man.
 At your age?"
   I laughed.
-It was loud and it was awkward, but I knew both of us wouldn't mind.
+It was loud and it was awkward, but I knew he wouldn't mind.
   He began again, "so what's taking you to the capital?"
   I froze a bit, stuttering, but said "My wife works there.
 Just bringing her something."
   "Ahh.
 Surprising your wife.
 I bet she'll be excited."
   "Heh.
-Yea..."
+Yea.
+I hope she receives it well."
+  "A good wife would be happy that you had the thought to brighten her work day."
+  "Well we haven't been too happy with each other lately, so I hope you're right."
+  "Yes, that will happen from time to time.
+I still remember a time we were all fighting about what to cook for dinner, and we didn't speak to each other for weeks afterward.
+It's silly how the small decisions are always the most difficult to agree on."
+  ""